retaildevcrews/helium-typescript/README.md

 ## Dependency workaround

-The severe vulnerability introduced through the [inversify-restify-utils](https://github.com/inversify/inversify-restify-utils/), has a PR that updates version of the dependency that fixes the issue, however the repo owner, the only one with permission to publish to the npm registry has been unreachable.
-The package can be resolved by forking the repo and publishing the code to a package manager.
+The severe vulnerability introduced through the [inversify-restify-utils](https://github.com/inversify/inversify-restify-utils/) package has a PR that updates the version of the dependency that fixes the issue.
+However, the repo owner, the only one with permission to publish to the npm registry, has been unreachable.
+The vulnerability can be resolved by forking the inversify-restify-utils repo and publishing the updated code to a package manager.

 1. Fork the repo at [inversify-restify-utils](https://github.com/inversify/inversify-restify-utils/)
 2. Update the [restify](https://github.com/restify/node-restify) version in the inversify-restify-utils package.json to the latest version.
 At the time of this README, the latest version is 8.5.1
 3. Change the name of the package to avoid conflicts with original inversify-restify-utils package in the npm registry (ex: inversify-restify-utils-{myappname}, where {myappname} is the name of your app)
 4. Publish the package to the npm registry using ```npm run publish-please```.
-Please note, the command will throw an error if there are any vulnerbilies that need to addressed.
+Please note, the command will throw an error if there are any vulnerabilies that need to addressed.
 Review the [.publishrc](https://github.com/inversify/inversify-restify-utils/blob/master/.publishrc) for publish settings
 5. Uninstall inversify-restify-utils, and install the new package with ```npm uninstall inversify-restify-utils && install inversify-restify-utils-{myappname} --save```
 6. Update the code in this repo where inversify-restify-utils is called to the new package ex: ```import { InversifyRestifyServer } from "inversify-restify-utils";``` to ```import { InversifyRestifyServer } from "inversify-restify-utils-{myappname}";```.
 Here is a list of files that need to change:
     - HeliumServer.ts